 - Top fry bread with taco meat and desired fix-in’s.

-- To store, add fry bread to a zip top bag and keep at room temp for 1-2 days.
+- To store any leftover fry bread, add to a zip top bag and keep at room temp for 1-2 days.